dangyogi/RPOF-CMC/source/Article_V.rst

    Committee as of the date of the third consecutive missed meeting.

 .. index::
+   pair: non-attendance; excused absence
+   single: excused absence
+   single: excused absence; granted by majority vote
-   single: non-attendance; excused
+   single: non-attendance; excused absence, granted by majority vote
-   single: chairman
+   single: excused absence; delegation of decision

 b) Prior to missing such third consecutive meeting, any member may request, in writing, that an absence be excused indicating the reason for such absence.
 A vote on excused